 Glasgow has a variety of great events throughout the year.
 Some examples of this are:

-- TRNSMT– a new music festival running in summer each year.
+- TRNSMT– a new music festival running in summer each year in Glasgow Green.

 - Celtic Connections – an annual folk, roots and world music festival running in January each year.